jneb802/More-Ore-Deposits/More Ore Deposits/Package/README.md

 ## Known issues
 1. Not currently compatible with SmoothBrain's Mining skill mod.
 I would like to make them compatible but struggled to get the code working.
-2. If you enter an invalid string (such as
+2. If you enter an invalid string (such as '/' in the configuration fields it will send an error.
+The error is harmless and won't break anything.

 ## Support & Feedback
 Please give me feedback if you have any thoughts about the mods!
 Whether it's balance, models / textures, or just more ideas, I'd love to hear your input.
 If you have any issues you can also ask.
 You can find my in the OdinPlus discord.